facebookincubator/FBX2glTF/README.md

   the conversion process.
 This is a way to trim the size of the resulting glTF if you know the FBX contains superfluous attributes.
 The supported arguments are `position`, `normal`, `tangent`, `color`, `uv0`, and `uv1`.
+- When **blend shapes** are present, you may use `--blend-shape-normals` and `--blend-shape-tangents` to include normal and tangent attributes in the glTF morph targets.
+They are not included by default because they rarely or never seem to be correctly present in the actual FBX source, which means the SDK must be computing them from geometry, unasked?
+In any case, they are beyond the control of the artist, and can yield strange crinkly behaviour.
+Since they also take up significant space in the output file, we made them opt-in.

 ## Building it on your own